 Kubernetes Official Tasks [Free] | Complete all the tasks listed in the kubernetes official documentation.
 It will help you a lot in the examination and is a great way to be hands-on with several important topics. |

 killer.sh [Free Access With CKA registration] | A very good exam simulator for CKA/CKAD and CKS exams mimics the real exam environment.
-You get |
+You get two free access. |

 Free Kubernetes Practice Clusters for the CKA Exam